 Pride Legal, California’s #1 network of LGBT Lawyers, is dedicated to shifting California law to ensure equity and equality for California’s LGBT community.

 Justice is not blind.
 The law should not treat a high school relationship differently due to sexual orientation or gender identity.
 California’s gay age of consent should be no different than the regular age of consent.
 Individuals who fall within the provision’s age window should not be treated differently based on sexual orientation or gender identity.
-This is why Pride Legal exists, to fight for the equality of California’s LGBT community.
+Pride Legal exists to fight for the equality of California’s LGBT community.